 Dr. King is an Associate Professor at Mount Saint Vincent University and a coordinator of their School Psychology Program.

-Dr. Birnie is a clinical psychologist at Alberta Children’s Hospital and Assistant Professor at the University of Calgary and Alberta Children’s Hospital Research Institute.
-She leads the Partnering for Pain research lab.
-She is also the Associate Scientific Director of Solutions for the Kids Pain (SKIP)
+Dr. Birnie graduated with her PhD in Clinical Psychology from Dalhousie University in 2016.
+She is currently a clinical psychologist at Alberta Children’s Hospital and Assistant Professor at the University of Calgary and Alberta Children’s Hospital Research Institute.
+She leads the Partnering for Pain research lab and is the Associate Scientific Director of Solutions for the Kids Pain (SKIP)

-Dr. Noel is a clinical psychologist, an Assistant Professor at the University of Calgary, and a full member of the Alberta Children’s Hospital Research Institute.
+Dr. Noel graduated with her PhD in Clinical Psychology from Dalhousie University in 2013.
+She is currently a clinical psychologist, an Assistant Professor at the University of Calgary, and a full member of the Alberta Children’s Hospital Research Institute.
 She leads the Alberta Children’s Pain Research lab.

-Dr. McMurtry is an Associate Professor at the University of Guelph and leads the Pediatric Pain, Health, and Communication Lab.
+Dr. McMurtry graduated with her PhD in Clinical Psychology from Dalhousie University in 2010.
+She is an Associate Professor at the University of Guelph and leads the Pediatric Pain, Health, and Communication Lab.

-Dr. Uman is a psychologist at the IWK Community Mental Health and Addictions clinic and the IWK Health Centre’s Complex Pain team.
+Dr. Uman graduated with her PhD in Clinical Psychology from Dalhousie University in 2009.
+She is a psychologist at the IWK Community Mental Health and Addictions clinic and the IWK Health Centre’s Complex Pain team.

 Rebecca is a school psychologist working in Nova Scotia.